ARWL2016/node-todo-api/README.md

 After adding the config.js file - which should set process.env.MONGODB_URI and the PORT to different values for testing and development, the app does not run in Heroku.
 The error message includes:
-`failed to connect to server [localhost:27017] on first connect` and `Started on port 3000` which seems to indicate a local start
+`failed to connect to server [localhost:27017] on first connect` and `Started on port 3000` which seems to indicate a local start??
+- github repo was renamed - try recreating heroku app
+- breaking changes occurred after lecture 86
+- also check npm log